reflectoring/reflectoring.github.io/content/blog/2022/2022-02-05-annotation-processing.md

 By fully leveraging the power of annotation processing we will be able to skip a lot of repetition and save a lot of time.

-You can play around with the code examples from this articles [on GitHub](https://github.com/thombergs/code-examples/tree/master/core-java/annotation-processing/introduction-to-annotations).
+You can play around with the code examples from this article [on GitHub](https://github.com/thombergs/code-examples/tree/master/core-java/annotation-processing/introduction-to-annotations).